neutron-org/dex-trading-bot/README.md

 ## Available options

 ### Mnemonic options
-A single mnenomic option must be specified to run `make start-trade-bot` or `make test-trade-bot` this may be in the form of:
+A single mnenomic option must be used to run `make start-trade-bot` or `make test-trade-bot` this may be in the form of:
-- a list of mnemonics to be used (delimited with any `\r\n,;` characters) where one mnemonic is given to each bot (in series).
+- a list of mnemonics to be used (delimited with any `\r\n,;` characters) where one mnemonic is given to each bot.
 An error will be thrown if not enough mnemonics are provided for the number of `BOTS` requested.
     - `MNEMONIC`
     - `MNEMONICS`
     - `BOT_MNEMONIC`
     - `BOT_MNEMONICS`
-- a single mnenomic which will be used to like a faucet to fund a separate randomly generated wallet for each bot requested (so you may easily run more than one bot with one wallet).
+- a single mnenomic which will be used to like a faucet to fund a separate randomly generated wallet for each bot (so you may easily run more than one bot with one wallet).
     - `FAUCET_MNEMONIC`
     - on simulation end: the remaining token balance will be refunded to the faucet wallet.
     - you should strongly consider using `ON_EXIT_WITHDRAW_POOLS=1` when using this option on a testnet.
-If the pools are not withdrawn after the simulation and you have not recorded the randomly generated mnenomics for each bot: then ***you will lose access to these deposited tokens***.
+    If the pools are not withdrawn and you have not saved the randomly generated mnenomics for each bot then ***you will lose access to these deposited tokens***.
 - if you are running a local chain you can use the DEMO_MNEMONICs from the neutron repo [networks/init.sh](https://github.com/neutron-org/neutron/blob/v3.0.0/network/init.sh#L19-L21) file for these settings.

 ### Optional options